 The hair section is only worth £24.
 Briogeo is a very popular, and very expensive brand that has some interesting haircare items on the market.
 The inclusion of the shampoo and deep conditioning mask in the Cult calendar are a lovely opportunity to try them, but I think I am not the only one that wished for either a bigger size of the items or more options in terms of hair.
 The body, bath and miscellaneous section is very short as well, having only four items worth around £84.

 As usual, I would have preferred that the skincare section was smaller, allowing for other items to be present.
 Perhaps ones that are less likely to cause skin sensitivities and that are easier to use by a wide range of people.
 Items such as a hair styling cream comes to mind, or perhaps a hair oil.
 A body moisturiser is also missing, as well as nail polish or any fragrance.
 In fact, the biggest downside of this calendar is the overwhelming amount of skincare.
-Skincare is the most particular category, where, as mentioned, the inclusion of fragrance and potentially irritant ingredients might cause some issues to some.
+Skincare is the most predominant category, where, as mentioned, the inclusion of fragrance and potentially irritant ingredients might cause some issues to some.

 It is also worth noting that quite a few products in the Cult calendar are vegan and cruelty free.
 However, this is not a completely vegan calendar.